YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - FAQ.md

 ###### Forums/Knowledge Base
-- A good way to keep public records of questions and answers
+- An excellent way to keep public records of questions and answers
-- Forums are mostly useful for Projects with a big user base or having trouble keeting up with inquires
+- Forums are primarily helpful for Projects with a significant user base or having trouble keeping up with inquires
 - Allows advanced users to help answer questions of new users
 - Make this Knowledge Base searchable
 - Can host on your own or use a slack channel or discourse or other options